Partium: Geographic extent

 All of Transylvania was at the time under permanent threat of being overrun by both Habsburgs and Ottomans.
-Partium was taken by the Ottoman troops in 1660, but was back in Transylvanian possession by the end of the century, when the latter was absorbed in the Habsburgs' domain in 1687 (de facto) / 1699 (by treaty with the Ottomans).
+After the disastrous Transylvanian intervention in the Deluge, Ottoman troops invaded Transylvania in 1658-1661.
+In this war, Transylvania lost many of its border regions: most of Szörény, Arad, Zaránd and Bihar counties, including the important city of Várad (Oradea), around which the Ottomans organised a new vilayet.
+During the Great Turkish War, as Ottoman occupied Hungary was conquered by the Habsburgs, the principality was also absorbed into the Habsburg monarchy in 1687 (de facto) / 1699 (by treaty with the Ottomans).

-In the 18th century, the name was used to describe a smaller area, consisting of Közép-Szolnok, Kraszna, the Kővárvidék, and a rump Zaránd, but was not itself an official subdivision.
+The Principality of Transylvania continued as a separate entity from the Kingdom of Hungary within the Habsburg domain.
+The status of the Partium was disputed between Hungary and Transylvania, taxed by the former but administered by the latter.
+This situation was resolved on December 31, 1732, when Máramaros and most of Zaránd county (merged to Arad county) was fully granted to Hungary, while Közép-Szolnok, Kraszna counties, Kővárvidék and the eastern rump of Zaránd was granted to Transylvania.
+Between 1732 and 1848 this smaller area was continued to be described as Transylvania.
+The Hungarian nobility demanded the return of the Partium multiple times (1741, 1792, 1836), but it was never enacted until the Revolution of 1848.
+On May 29, 1848 all of Transylvania, alongside the Partium was unified with Hungary.
+After the fall of the revolution, the Partium was again part of a separately administered Transylvania.

-In 1867, at the Ausgleich, the Partium territories were incorporated into the Transleithanian part of Austria-Hungary.
+In 1867, at the Austro-Hungarian Compromise of 1867, the Partium territories were incorporated into the Transleithanian part of Austria-Hungary.
 (See comitatus system.)

 Present-day location

 With the dissolution of the Austro-Hungarian Empire at the end of World War I, Partium was split, under the terms of the 1920 Treaty of Trianon, among the successor states of the former Kingdom of Hungary: about 60% became part of Romania, about 20% went to Hungary, and another 20% to Czechoslovakia.
 The latter part, known as Carpathian Ruthenia, was ceded to the Soviet Union after World War II, becoming part of the Ukrainian SSR; since 1991 it has belonged to Ukraine.

 The Romanian part roughly corresponds to the Crişana and partly Banat regions of Romania.
 The Hungarian part corresponds to the Hajdú-Bihar county, and small parts of the Szabolcs-Szatmár-Bereg and Békés counties of Hungary.
 The Ukrainian part corresponds to the Northern Maramureș region of the Zakarpattia Oblast, Ukraine.

 In present-day Hungarian usage, Partium chiefly refers to the part of the region that lies in Romania.